2013 NASCAR Sprint Cup Series

 Jimmie Johnson, the 2013 Sprint Cup Series champion; his sixth title.

 Matt Kenseth finished 19 points behind Johnson in second place.

 Kevin Harvick finished third, 34 points behind Johnson.

-Ricky Stenhouse, Jr., the 2013 NASCAR Rookie of the Year.
+Ricky Stenhouse Jr., the 2013 NASCAR Rookie of the Year.

 Chevrolet won the Manufacturer's championship with 16 wins & 254 points.

 The 2013 NASCAR Sprint Cup Series was the 65th season of NASCAR professional stock car racing in the United States and the 42nd modern-era Cup season.
 The season began on February 16, 2013, at Daytona International Speedway, with the Sprint Unlimited, followed by the Daytona 500 on February 24.
 The season ended with the Ford EcoBoost 400 at Homestead-Miami Speedway on November 17.

 The 2013 season was the first season using the Generation 6 race car, the Car of Tomorrow's successor, and marked the return to the qualifying procedure that was used before the 2005 season.
 However, at the two road courses on the schedule drivers qualified in groups instead of single laps.
 In September 2012, NASCAR removed a ban introduced in the 2008 season on testing at tracks that were on any of the premier series' schedules, replacing it with a testing limit.

 Chevrolet entered the season as the reigning Manufacturer's Champions, while Brad Keselowski was the reigning Drivers' Champion.
 However, because Keselowski failed to make the Chase, he was unable to defend his title.
 By the end of the season, Jimmie Johnson claimed his sixth Sprint Cup Championship.
+This was the final full season & final starts for Juan Pablo Montoya, Mark Martin, Jeff Burton, Scott Riggs, Scott Speed, Ron Fellows, Kevin Swindell, Jason Leffler, Brian Keselowski, Tony Raines, Dave Blaney, Owen Kelly, Paulie Harraka, and Tomy Drissi.

+The season was also marred by the death of Jason Leffler, 3 days after making his final Cup start at Pocono in June.
+Leffler would be the last overall driver to pass away during a season since Dale Earnhardt's death in 2001 until 2026, when Kyle Busch died from pneumonia and sepsis at the age of 41.

+This was the last season until 2026 to feature a 10-race Chase format, as the 2014 to 2025 seasons would feature a four-round elimination playoff format across the final 10 races instead.